-If you have sporadic ataxia, there’s a possibility that you could be suffering from gluten ataxia.
+If you have sporadic ataxia, there is a possibility you may have gluten ataxia.
 Sporadic ataxia is ataxia that does not have a genetic or other known cause.
 More often than not, sporadic ataxia turns out to have a link to gluten intolerance.
 In this article we’ll define the neurological disorder gluten ataxia, how it’s diagnosed, and how it relates to celiac disease.
-Fortunately treatment is available: read on to learn more.
+Fortunately, treatment is available: read on to learn more.

 What is Gluten Ataxia?

 Gluten ataxia is an autoimmune disease that is brought on by ingestion of gluten in people who are genetically predisposed.
-It is most closely associated with cerebellar ataxia and its most common symptoms are:
+It is most closely associated with cerebellar ataxia and its most common symptoms include:

 - Inability to control the speed or the power of a physical movement

 - Inability to speak or form words correctly; speech impediments

 There are three general areas of ataxia: cerebellar, sensor and vestibular.
 The ataxia discussed in this lesson is essentially caused by damage to the cerebellum, thus it is a form of cerebellar ataxia.
 The cerebellum is the portion of the brain that is in charge of coordination and movement.
 There are other causes for cerebellar ataxia other than gluten sensitivity; these causes are generally ruled out before gluten sensitivity or celiac disease is identified as the origin.
 Gluten ataxia is a progressive disease and can cause permanent damage to the cerebellum if it is not treated promptly.

 Ataxia is the least easily identifiable version of gluten intolerance.
 Many people with gluten ataxia do not realize they have a sensitivity to gluten before diagnosis as they do not have any of the typical symptoms.
 Generally this form of ataxia is diagnosed after all other types of ataxia are ruled out.
 Then specific tests are done to see if gluten could be at the root of the problem.
 Ataxia resulting from gluten sensitivity may be diagnosed with the following markers:

 - Antigliadin antibodies

 - IgA deposits against TG2 in the small bowel and at extraintestinal sites

 You can read more about testing for gluten intolerance in my gluten intolerance test lesson.